aaronbloomfield/ccc/hws/ethprivate/index.md

 ### Changelog

-Any changes to this page will be put here for easy reference.  <!-- Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report. -->
+Any changes to this page will be put here for easy reference.
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Fri, 2/28: You should install geth 1.13 (the latest is 1.15).
-It will not work with versions newer than 1.13.

 ### Part 1: Installation